esperco/lutra/README.md

 Setup
 =====

-Recent versions of Node.js, npm, and TypeScript are required.
+Recent versions of Node.js and NPM are required.

 See the following URL for details on how to install nodejs and and
 npm: